-Networks NSW submitted that while access to NMI Standing Data information may enable prospective retailers to select customers and areas to target, it excludes metering data and retail tariff information which underpins customer behaviour in switching retail suppliers.
-Networks NSW considered that a customer's ability to choose its retail supplier is not compromised by a retail price offering and that consumers are free to choose any retail supplier irrespective of the retail offer (irrespective of whether the offer accurately reflects the costs to a retail supplier).
-It submitted that the shifting of retail price risk from the prospective retailer to the customer does not enhance customer choice or promote competition in the NEM.43
+Networks NSW submitted that while access to NMI Standing Data information may enable retailers to select customers and areas to target, it excludes metering data and retail tariff information which underpins customer behaviour in switching retail suppliers.
+Networks NSW considered that a customer's ability to choose its retail supplier is not compromised by a retail price offering and that, consumers are free to choose any retail supplier irrespective of the retail offer.
+It submitted that while the accuracy of pricing of the retail offer is a significant concern for a retailer supplier, the customer is free to choose whether to accept or reject that retail offer irrespective of whether the offer accurately reflects the costs to a retail supplier.
+Networks NSW also submitted that the shifting of retail price risk from the retailer to the customer does not enhance customer choice or promote competition in the NEM.